SimoDod/software-university--homework/README.md

 Projects and homework from softuni.bg

-This repository will be a place for my homeworks, projects and my progress as web developer.
+This repository will be a place for my homework, projects and my progress as web developer.